 Remember, education is power and being poor is not cheap.

-Paycheck loan companies are making millions on the backs of hard-working people that simply needed a little help to make it till the next payday but end up in a vicious cycle.
-It’s the same with those buy here, pay here car lots and and rent-to-own furniture stores.
+Paycheck loan companies are making millions on the backs of hard-working people that simply needed a little help to make it until the next payday but end up in a vicious cycle.
+It’s the same with those buy here, pay here car lots and rent-to-own furniture stores.
 Making payments sounds like a great way to buy something but paying 4 times (or more) for the product is not the smartest thing a consumer can do.

 You Can Still Get Fair Financing

 Financing is not one-size-fits-all.
-With a great work history and high credit score you can be eligible for very competitive loan terms at your bank.
+With a great work history and high credit score, you can be eligible for very competitive loan terms at your bank.
 There’s even enticing dealer-financing available.
-Typically, the high interest rates are for consumers with poor credit and low income.
+Typically, the high-interest rates are for consumers with poor credit and low income.